RenoGowra/PowerShellScripts-Graph-SendTeamsMessageAdaptiveCard/README.md

 ## Script Overview

 The script authenticates with Microsoft Graph, reads a list of users from an Excel file (`Users.xlsx`), and sends an Adaptive Card message to each user in a new 1:1 chat.
-It handles errors gracefully and logs the outcome (success or failure) to a CSV file.
+It handles simple errors and logs the outcome (success or failure) to a CSV file.
+It uses the Microsoft Graph SDK with the Microsoft.Graph.Authentication and Microsoft.Graph.Teams modules (version 27.0.0)

 ## Features